quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/integration_families.md

 An explicit `nk` requests a prescribed final mesh size.
 Omitting `nk` requests accuracy control, using explicit targets or MeanFi's public tolerance policy.
+An explicit `density_matrix_tol` also supplies `charge_tol` when it is omitted.
+An explicit `charge_tol` can be either tighter or looser.
+Without mesh overrides, both targets come from the tolerance policy.
 Passing both `nk` and an integration target is an error.
 Safety limits such as `max_points` and `max_refinements` do not select the mode.
 The top-level `tol` continues to control filling roots and SCF convergence on a prescribed mesh.